 We hold weekly Kabbalat Shabbat services on the first and third Friday evenings at 7:30 pm from September through June.
 A festive and delicious Oneg Shabbat follows every Friday service.
 A Community Shabbat Dinner is held before services several times through the year.
 These Shabbat services family-oriented.

 - The first Friday of each month features our Family "First Friday" service, during which we use The Voices of Children children's siddur.
-It is a brief, 30-minute service.
-Then kids get snacks and join the rabbi for a story, songs or crafts while the adults nosh.
-Our pre-K through 3rd graders often help lead services.
+It is a briefer service of approximately 30 minutes.
+Our religious school students often help lead services.
 All people who are young or young at heart are invited!